 Thankfully, this is something that can be addressed fairly easily.
 And it’s likely to matter more as the months go on.
 Large conferences and gatherings are still not advisable, and it is likely that most employers will be moving them to video conferencing sessions for the foreseeable future.

 Surprisingly, a high spec laptop does not equal a high spec web cam.
 You can splash the cash on a top of the range notebook and still be left with a dodgy lightening trail after your hand gestures.
 But only if you don’t know what you’re looking for.
-For connecting remotely to be successful and to get good resolution video without dragging or delays, you only need three ingredients…
+For a web camera to work properly and give good resolution video without dragging or delays, you only need three ingredients.

 A laptops processor is essentially it’s brain so the faster the better.
 A good quality, up to date processor means your laptop will support better quality video streaming.
 Look for a Corei5 or Corei7 or later on Intel machines and AMD Ryzen Mobile 5 or above on others.
 Bear in mind that the more powerful your processor is, the worse your battery life will be so keep your charger close to hand.